ROCm/rocDecode/samples/videoDecodePerf/README.md

 This sample illustrates the FFMPEG demuxer to get the individual frames which are then decoded on AMD hardware using rocDecode library.

-This sample uses multiple threads to decode the same input video parallely.
+This sample uses multiple threads to decode the same input video parallelly.

 ## Prerequisites: